Glenn-Jaya/hardwork/Report.md

 ended work, total ended: 7
 ```

-So here we are doing option 2, in batches where our batch size is y.
+So here we are doing option 1, in batches where our batch size is y.

-But if process.out does:
+But process.out runs in singles (option 2):

 ```
 created work, total created: 6